 What is a Pharmacist?

-Pharmacists dispense drugs prescribed by physicians and other health practitioners and provide information to patients about medications and their use.
-They advise physicians and other health practitioners on the selection of dosages, interactions, and side effects of medications.
-Pharmacists must understand the use; clinical effects; and composition of drugs, including their chemical, biological, and physical properties.
+Pharmacists can dispense and recommend medications prescribed by physicians and other healthcare providers, and help provide information and counsel to patients about medications and their use.
+They can also advise physicians and other healthcare providers on the selection of dosages, interactions, and side effects of medications.
+Pharmacists must understand the use, clinical effects, and composition of drugs, including their chemical, biological, and physical properties.
+They can work in hospitals, pharmacies, and other healthcare facilities.
+For more information, please see the Pharmacist profile in the Bureau of Labor Statistics’ Occupational Outlook Handbook.

 - English Composition

-It is important to gain exposure to the field of Pharmacy prior to committing to this profession.
+While not required at all schools, gaining pharmacy experience can also be helpful for applications.
 One of the best ways of doing so is becoming a Pharmacy Technician.
 In order to do so, you will need to obtain a certification.
-The following website will give you more information on certification exam and requirements.
+The Pharmacy Technician Certification Board’s website will give you more information on certification exam and requirements.

 University of Maryland School of Pharmacy, Baltimore